 JL: Being a documentary photographer and filmmaker, I have always been the observer, the “surveiller,” so to be collaborating on a project that centers around surveillance is very interesting to me.
 I think what the immigration ban has done is brought into the mainstream consciousness, that is the white American conscious, what immigrants and people of color have always lived under, the weary and watchful eye of the overseer.

-AGR: What you are each contributing to this project and/or what is your approach to these themes?
+AGR: What are you each contributing to this project and/or what is your approach to these themes?

-CR: Homi Bhabha and I are working on a script.
+CR: I am working on a script.

 JL: I will be contributing visuals that will be projected during the live performance as well as in an installation piece.